nuuuwan/news_lk3_data/README.md

 *2025-08-03 05:32:00* · [`adaderanalk`](https://www.adaderana.lk/news/111106/final-kumbal-perahera-of-kandy-esala-festival-to-take-to-the-streets-tonight) · `en`

-The fifth and final Kumbal Perahera of the Kandy Esala Festival is scheduled to parade the streets of Kandy tonight (03).
+The fifth and final Kumbal Perahera of this year’s Kandy Esala Festival is scheduled to parade the streets of Kandy tonight (03).

+Meanwhile, the fourth Kumbal Perahera paraded the streets of Kandy last night.

+The sacred relic casket was carried by the majestic tusker Indiraja while being accompanied by Kottaraja and Pulathisiraja tuskers.

+The final Randoli Perahera is scheduled to parade the streets on August 8, and the Kandy Esala Perahera Festival will conclude with the Day Perahera scheduled for August 9.

 ◼️